 - 210 x 148 (A5)

-Talk, Text and Technology is an ethnographic exploration of language, learning and literacy in remote Indigenous Australia.
-This unique work traces the historical transformation of one Indigenous group across four generations.
-The manner in which each generation adopts, adapts and incorporates new innovations and technologies into social practice and cultural processes is illuminated - from first mission contact and the introduction of literacy in the 1930s to youth media practices today.
-This book examines social, cultural and linguistic practices and addresses the implications for language and literacy socialisation.
+Talk, Text and Technology is an ethnography of language, learning and literacy in remote Indigenous Australia.
+This study traces one Indigenous group from the introduction of alphabetic literacy in the 1930s to the recent arrival of digital literacies and new media.
+This unique work examines changing social, cultural and linguistic practices across the generations and addresses the implications for language and literacy socialisation.